GdUnit4 C# Test Setup

 The GdUnit4 Godot Editor C# Support

-Test You C# build Settings in the Godot Editor
+Test your C# build settings in the Godot Editor

 Open the MSBuild inspector at the bottom of the Godot editor and press Rebuild Solution.
 The output should indicate that the project is built successfully.